Transgressive Theatre-Opera's spring concert productions

 Rossini’s Count Ory (March 22 & 23, 2019)

 Letters of Love and Subterfuge (March 29 & 30, 2019)

 Transgressive Theatre-Opera completed its fourth season with a double header of operatic intrigue and passion.

 The plot of Rossini’s comedy Count Ory (Le comte ory) is pure opera buffa.
 The titular count, a notorious libertine and scoundrel, and his crew of n’er-do-wells spend most of the opera trying to take advantage of the fact that most of the men in their area are away at war, leaving the ladies alone and, presumably, lonely for male company.
 He meets his match in the clever Countess Adele and the ladies in her castle, who rebuff his advances and outsmart him at every turn.

 Whether it be by letter, telegraph, email, or text, written communication is one of the perpetual glories and frustrations of humanity, and it is no different in opera.
-Letters of Love and Subterfuge is an evening focusing on letters and documents in opera.
-The program features both favorite artists from past productions and new voices performing a wide-ranging array of works from both opera and musical theater, including The Consul, Sweeney Todd, A Little Night Music, Andrea Chenier, Falstaff, Il barbiere di siviglia, and more.
-Several of the artists from Count Ory do double-duty in the program’s second half, Act II from Mozart’s Le nozze di Figaro, performed in the original Italian.
+Letters of Love and Subterfuge was an evening focusing on letters and documents in opera.
+The program featured both favorite artists from past productions and new voices performing a wide-ranging array of works from both opera and musical theater, including The Consul, Sweeney Todd, A Little Night Music, Andrea Chenier, Falstaff, Il barbiere di siviglia, and more.
+Several of the artists from Count Ory did double-duty in the program’s second half, Act II from Mozart’s Le nozze di Figaro, performed in the original Italian.